Nilton Varela

-Nilton Varela Lopes (born 25 May 2001) is a Portuguese professional footballer who plays as a left-back or winger.
+Nilton Varela Lopes (born 25 May 2001) is a Portuguese professional footballer who plays as a left-back or winger for Primeira Liga club Marítimo.

 Club career

 Varela alternated between Lisbon-based clubs Sporting CP and C.F.
 Os Belenenses in his youth.
 He made his professional debut with Belenenses SAD in a 2–0 Primeira Liga loss away to Sporting on 10 November 2019.
 The following 26 January, he scored his first goal in a 2–1 home win over Portimonense SC, with his uncle scoring the other.
 He was a regular in the second half of the season as Petit replaced Pedro Ribeiro as manager, earning his place from unrelated Spaniard Francisco Varela.

 In March 2022, Portugal's Constitutional Court ordered B-SAD to pay over €30,000 in compensation to C.F.
 Os Belenenses for his development as a player.

 Varela transferred to FC Porto B on 19 August 2022, on a two-year deal.

 On 30 January 2024, Varela returned to the Primeira Liga, joining Estrela da Amadora.
-At the beggining of the 2025–26 season, he terminated his contract, leaving the club.
+At the beginning of the 2025–26 season, he terminated his contract, leaving the club.

+On 26 January 2026, after over six months as a free agent, Varela moved to Belgium, joining Challenger Pro League club Beerschot on a contract until June 2028.

+On 26 August 2026, Varela returned to Portugal and signed a two-season contract with Marítimo.